Optimal Policy Characterization for a Class of Multi-Dimensional Ergodic Singular Stochastic Control Problems: Applications to inventory models

 \end{assumption} Assumption \ref{application:assumptions_discount} ensures that the discount factor in the auxiliary Dynkin game is large enough to ensure uniform estimates on the the first order derivatives.

 The following Lemma provides the change of variable which transforms $(X^0,\Pi)$ into the process $(X^0,Z)$, with $Z$ of finite variation.
-As the proof is a straightforward application of It\^{o}'s formula, we omit it. \begin{lemma} For any $(x,y) \in \cO$, consider the process
+As the proof is a straightforward application of It\^{o}'s formula, we omit it.